AfriCodeWizard/Distributed-Source-Control-System-DSCS---Inspired-by-Git/README.md

 3. Add tests
 4. Submit pull request

-For detailed contribution guidelines, see CONTRIBUTING.md.
+For a detailed development process, see DEVELOPMENT.md.